 Engineering and Urban Programs

-Engineering: USAID, through the Bureau of Economic Growth, Education and Environment’s Office of Infrastructure and Engineering (E3/E&I), provides support by licensed Professional Engineers to its field missions not only for the design and implementation of traditional large-scale infrastructure programs, such as roads and bridges, potable water and sanitation, energy, post-disaster and conflict reconstruction, but also for health, school, and judiciary facilities, housing, solid waste, protective structures, and preservation of cultural heritage structures.
+Engineering: USAID, through the Bureau of Economic Growth, Education and Environment’s Office of Energy and Infrastructure (E3/E&I), provides support by licensed Professional Engineers to its field missions not only for the design and implementation of traditional large-scale infrastructure programs, such as roads and bridges, potable water and sanitation, energy, post-disaster and conflict reconstruction, but also for health, school, and judiciary facilities, housing, solid waste, protective structures, and preservation of cultural heritage structures.
 The E&I Office is also leading an historic world-wide construction assessment that will review all USAID programs.

 Urban Services: The majority of the world’s population now lives in urban areas, which is where most of the world’s energy is consumed and where most infrastructure is located.
 The majority of services, many of which depend on energy and infrastructure, are now also delivered in urban areas.
 In addition to physical infrastructure, USAID works to improve the governance framework for urban service delivery.
-The agency is currently drafting an Urban policy that will guide future interventions world-wide; the E&I Office will take the lead in drafting the Implementation Guidance for the Agency.
+The agency is currently finalizing an Urban policy that will guide future interventions world-wide; the E&I Office will take the lead in drafting the Implementation Guidance for the Agency.
 The policy will help USAID achieve its goals for climate change, global health, and food security.

 Information and Communications Technologies (ICT) Programs